Whit3Snow/robot-inversion/README.md

 running the pretrained checkpoint.
 After this, build another venev for LIBERO env, following the [official guide](https://github.com/Physical-Intelligence/openpi/tree/main/examples/libero).

+It is also required to pull the files containing text-latent from [hugging-face](https://huggingface.co/datasets/Shady0057/pi0-text-latent).
+All files should be organized as `openpi/exp_data/pi0/*.pkl`.

 ## Running Experiments
 Open two terminals, in the first one, activate the first venv run:
 ```bash